Wild-Animal Skins

-Some people show no scruples when it comes to turning living animals into sinister-looking accessories, from crocodiles, alligators and snakes to the skins of “novelty” animals, such as ostriches, stingrays and sharks.
+Some people show no scruples when it comes to turning living, feeling beings into accessories – from crocodiles, alligators, and snakes to “novelty” animals such as ostriches, stingrays, and sharks.

-These animals may be poached from the wild or raised on squalid farms and killed in the most gruesome and painful ways before being imported to Europe and used by “luxury” brands.
-Reptiles, just like mammals, are sensitive to pain, yet they are frequently mutilated without any prior stunning or painkillers.
+These animals may be poached from the wild or raised on squalid farms, and they’re killed in extremely gruesome, painful ways before being imported to Europe to be used by “luxury” brands.
+These animals, including reptiles, are sensitive to pain, yet they’re frequently mutilated without any prior stunning or painkillers.

 Cold-Blooded Cruelty

-PETA US conducted an eyewitness investigation into the exotic-skins trade and found live reptiles sawed open and left to bleed to death on farms that supply skins to luxury brand Hermès.
-This is the harrowing video:
+PETA US conducted an eyewitness investigation into the wild animal–skins trade and found that live reptiles were sawn open and left to bleed to death on farms that supply skins to Hermès.
+View the harrowing footage:

 “There is no scientific question as to whether alligators are capable of feeling pain and sensitivity to stress—they are.”